hasn't heard of you either 😉...

-Composer and multi-instrumentalist tobias tinker has always seen music as a journey - one that has taken him from his birthplace in the countryside near Toronto, Canada, to the dynamic city of Berlin, Germany, where he now makes his home.
+Composer and multi-instrumentalist tobias tinker has always seen music as a journey – one that has taken him from his birthplace in the countryside near Toronto, Canada, to the dynamic city of Berlin, Germany, where he now makes his home.
 The journey between the two has been a remarkable one, crossing innumerable stylistic boundaries and opening countless doors to new expressive spaces.
-Along the way he has produced a series of strikingly original albums, a number of which form the soundtrack to the underground classic, Sundance-award-winning 'motion comic epic', Broken Saints.
+Along the way he has produced a series of strikingly original albums, including the Continuum solo piano series and the Broken Saints sountrack collection.

 Born into a musical and somewhat eccentric family, tobias from childhood has preferred the ‘road less travelled by’.
 After highschool, he worked his way across Canada and then backpacked through Asia – a journey that later became the inspiration for the breakthrough CD Passage, a core part of the Broken Saints soundtrack.
 Finally, feeling the need to solidify his musical education in a more formal setting, he chose McGill University in Montreal, where he studied jazz piano, musicology, electroacoustic composition and recording techniques.